makrma/gitskills/readme.txt

 Creating a new branch is quicadfdsafsadfww
-Createing a new branch is quick and simple
+Createing A: new branch is quick and simple
 Ceaating hello
 Creating world